linhub15/blog/content/posts/2022/01/strategy-and-null-object-patterns/index.md

 If the system never changes again then we wasted our time.

-The strategy design pattern prevents duplication of conditional logic and helps us to follow DRY: Don't Repeat Yourself.
+The strategy pattern prevents duplication of conditional logic and helps us to follow DRY: Don't Repeat Yourself.
 By consolidating the conditional behavior into one place, I can easily add new behaviors and modify conditions.
 Also, I can now unit test the conditions separately from the behavior.

-## Requirement 2: Our company has Volunteers now
+## Requirement 2: "Pay" those Volunteers

 Now the business is interested in hiring some volunteers.
-The thing about volunteers is they don't get paid and they don't get benefits.
-I do not want to write an entire code path just for volunteers that don't get paid.
+The thing about volunteers is that, they receive no pay and no benefits.
+Let's first add to our `EmployementType`.

 ```csharp
 // EmploymentType.cs